-The process of reform in Ukraine hasn't always been straightforward.
-It began in 2014 under Petro Poroshenko's presidency, but was then held back by the outbreak of armed conflicts on the country's border.
-The new president, Volodymyr Zelenskyy, has tried to restart the process, only for hopes to be dashed again – this time by the COVID-19 pandemic.
-In order to face up to these and other difficulties, the international community has expressed its support via the URC.
+Even before the fighting began, Ukraine had set itself the goal of implementing far-reaching political, economic and social reforms.
+However, the reform process has not always been easy.
+It began in 2014 under Petro Poroschenko’s presidency, but was then held back by the outbreak of armed conflict on the country’s border.
+President Volodymyr Zelenskyy tried to restart the process, only for hopes to be dashed again – this time by the COVID-19 pandemic.
+In order to face up to these and other difficulties, the international community has expressed its support through the URC.

 A number of the reforms aimed to decentralise power, with reforms in the banking, defence, energy efficiency, health and education sectors enjoying definite success.
 Since 2014, there have been considerable efforts to create new and untainted institutions capable of fighting high-level corruption.
 However, a progressive loss of popular support (against the background of the military conflict) and increasing competition within the ruling coalition meant that Poroshenko was ultimately unable to dismantle the oligarchic system impeding the economic and political transformation his country hoped to achieve.